Sustainable mountain tourism – linking nature, tradition and people

 - 19 October 2017 | Euromontana organised the final conference of the Silver Tourism project “How can I become a Silver Tourist expert?“ in Brussels

 - 25 June 2014 | Euromontana organised a conference on “How to reinforce ICT and tourism strategies in rural & mountain areas?
 Tools and strategies“ on 25 June 2014 in Brussels in the context of the DANTE project.

 - 27-28 September 2011 | In order to foster the capacity-building of tourism actors, we decided to devote our 2011 annual conference to the issue of sustainable active tourism.
 The conference “Sustainable active tourism – mountain communities leading Europe in finding innovative solutions” took place in Inverness, Scotland, from 27 to 28 September 2011.

 - Following this event, a Euromontana position paper to support the development of sustainable mountain tourism initiatives in Europe was published.
 It can be found here.

-Euromontana is a partner of the Interreg IVC proposal “Digital Agenda for New ICT Tourism adoption in European Rural and Mountain Areas” (DANTE) developed under the coordination of the Province of Torino in Italy.
-The project has been submitted to the 3rd INTERREG IVC call on April 1st 2011 and successfully approved.
-The objectives of the project are to:
+Euromontana was a partner of the Interreg IVC proposal “Digital Agenda for New ICT Tourism adoption in European Rural and Mountain Areas” (DANTE) developed under the coordination of the Province of Torino in Italy.
+The objectives of the project were to: